0dataloss/Rackspace-Playbooks/DEBIAN_DEPLOYER_LAMP_LB_MEMCACHE/README.md

     The initial script which will orchestrate the Playbooks and tune the configuration files for all the servers.
     It contains most of the variables which will determine your infrastructure and by default you will need to use a number as a parameter to define the numbers of web servers you want as initial configuration (keep in mind you will be able to add and remove servers later on)

+- maintain infrastructure.sh
+    Basically the same as the generate_infrastructure.sh but stripped out from the actions which does not need to be taken every time we want to scale up pr down the Web layer or rebuild a single server

 - rax.py
     This file represent the dynamic inventory of Ansible, please see http://docs.ansible.com/guide_rax.html